umass-compsci-220/umass-compsci-220.github.io/materials/homework/fetching-and-web-apis.md

 }
 ```

-This function should call `fetchCurrentTemperature` with the supplied coordinates and then return true if the average of the temperatures in `temperature_2m` is greater than temp, false otherwise.
+This function should call `fetchCurrentTemperature` with the supplied coordinates and then return a Promise<boolean> that resolves to `true` if the average of the temperatures in `temperature_2m` is greater than temp, `false` otherwise.
 This function should propagate errors from `fetchCurrentTemperature`.

 You will need to write mock tests for this function since temperatures change during the day.
 You should also test what happens if the `ok` property of the API's returned [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) object is false.
 You need to write at least three mock tests.